5war00p/smart-hire/docs/approaches.md

 - Embed the query using Background Worker API
 - Use existing pinecone index that was created by Background Worker to query the Vector database
 - Showing results in card view that are obtained from Vector database
-- Consecutive questions based on entered query.
+- Chat agent that helps in consecutive questions based on entered query.
 For example,

   1. “I want to hire someone with experience in Python and Node.
 My budget is $10000 a month.”
       - The chatbot follows up asking whether the user wants a full-time or part-time worker after showing some results